Lycia: Ancient language

 The eponymous inhabitants of Lycia, the Lycians, spoke Lycian, a member of the Luwian branch of the Anatolian languages, a subfamily of the Indo-European family.
 Lycian has been attested only between about 500 BC and no later than 300 BC, in a unique alphabet devised for the purpose from the Greek alphabet of Rhodes.
 However, the Luwian languages originated in Anatolia during the 2nd millennium BC.
 The country was known by the name of Lukka then, and was sometimes under Hittite rule.
-The gap must be a gap in the use of writing.

 At about 535 BC, before the first appearance of attested Lycian, the Achaemenid Empire overran Lycia.
 Despite its resistance, because of which the population of Xanthos was decimated, Lycia became part of the Persian Empire.
 The first coins with Lycian letters on them appeared not long before 500 BC.
 Lycia prospered under a monarchy set up by the Persians.
 Subsequently, the Lycians were verbose in stone, carving memorial, historical and governmental inscriptions.
 Not all of these can yet be entirely understood, due to remaining ignorance of the language.
 The term "dynastic period" is used.
 If the government was any sort of federal democracy, there is no evidence of it, as the term "dynastic" suggests.